rrjanbiah/mockguru/README.md

 # 🧠 MockGuru

 **MockGuru** is a sleek, mobile-friendly mock test web app built with **Next.js (Pages Router)** and **Tailwind CSS**.
-It helps students prepare for competitive exams like **JEE, NEET, UPSC, BITSAT, STEP+**, and more by letting them upload or paste MCQs in CSV or markdown format, and take configurable tests with instant or end-of-test feedback.
+It helps students prepare for competitive exams like **BITSAT, JEE, NEET, SNUCEE, SNUSAT, SRMJEE, UPSC, VITEEE, STEP+**, and more by letting them upload or paste MCQs in CSV or markdown format, and take configurable tests with instant or end-of-test feedback.

 ---